Midburn/midburn-k8s/README.md

 Enable Travis for the repo (run `travis enable` from the repo directory)

-Copy `.travis.yml` and `continuous_deployment.sh` from this repo to the app repo
+Copy `.travis.yml` from this repo to the app repo and modify the values / script according to your app requirements

-Modify the deployment code in continuous_deployment.sh according to your app requirements
+Set the k8s ops service account secret on the app's travis

-Set the k8s ops service account secret on the app's travis:
+This command should run from the root of the external app, assuming the midburn-k8s repo is a sibling directory:

 ```
 travis encrypt-file ../midburn-k8s/secret-midburn-k8s-ops.json secret-midburn-k8s-ops.json.enc
 ```

-Copy the `openssl` command output by the above command and modify in your continuous_deployment.sh
+Copy the `openssl` command output by the above command and modify in the .travis-yml

-Modify the -out param of the openssl command to `-out k8s-ops-secret.json`
+The -out param should be `-out k8s-ops-secret.json`

 Create a GitHub machine user according to [these instructions](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users).